brendjuan/secret-santa/README.md

 ## Why this exists

-Because organizing Secret Santa over group chat is painful, and nobody wants to create an account just to find out they're buying a gift for Dave from accounting.
+Because organizing gift exchanges over group chat is painful, and nobody wants to create an account just to find out they're buying a gift for Dave from accounting.

 ## Quick start